Bobby Hull: NHL career

 Hull had a solid debut year, finishing second in voting for the Calder Memorial Trophy.
 Hull originally wore numbers 16 and 7 as a Black Hawk but later switched to his famous number 9, a tribute to his childhood idol Gordie Howe.
 By his third season (1959–60), he led the league in goal- and point-scoring (the Art Ross Trophy), a double feat which he also achieved in 1961–62 and 1965–66.
 He led Chicago to the Stanley Cup in 1961—their third overall and first in 23 years.
 He finished second in point-scoring three further times.

 On March 12, 1966, Hull became the first NHL player to score more than 50 goals in a season, surpassing Maurice Richard's, Bernie Geoffrion's, and his own mark of 50 goals.
 His 51st goal, scored on Cesare Maniago of the New York Rangers, earned him a seven-minute standing ovation from the Chicago Stadium faithful.
 Hull eventually scored 54 goals that season, the highest single-season total of the Original Six era.
-That same year, Hull set the record for the most points in a season with 97, one more than the previous record set by Dickie Moore 7 years earlier.
-His point total was tied the next year by teammate Stan Mikita and their record was broken three years later by Phil Esposito.
+That same year, Hull set the record for the most points in a season with 97, one more than the previous record set by Dickie Moore seven years earlier.
+His point total was tied the next year by teammate Stan Mikita in the final season with six teams in NHL history; in the season, Phil Esposito broke the points record.
 Hull led the league in goal-scoring seven times during the 1960s.
+In the season, he joined the 400 goal club on January 7.

-In 1968–69, despite Hull breaking his own goals in a season record by four goals (netting 58) and setting a career NHL high of 107 points (second in the league that year), the Hawks missed the playoffs for the first time since his rookie season.
+In the 1968–69 season, despite Hull breaking his own goals in a season record by four goals (netting 58) and setting a career NHL high of 107 points (second in the league that year), the Hawks missed the playoffs for the first time since his rookie season.
 By his final NHL season, he had scored 50 goals or more a remarkable five times.
 This was only one time less than all other players in NHL history combined up until that point in time.

-In his 15 full NHL seasons he was voted the First-Team All-Star left winger ten times and the Second-Team All-Star left winger twice.
+In his first fifteen seasons, he was voted the First-Team All-Star left winger ten times and the Second-Team All-Star left winger twice.
 His slapshot was once clocked at 118.3 mph (190.5 km/h) and he could skate 29.7 mph (47.8 km/h).
 During his drive to be the first to eclipse the 50 goal mark, Hull's wrist shot was said to be harder than his slapshot.